 Keep reading to learn how!

-What is Co Parenting?
+- What is Parallel Parenting?

 If you’re reading this and wondering what co parenting really means, it’s a term to explain the relationship between two separated parents as they parent their child or children.

 The key part of this term is “co” is so important.
 That means that even though your romantic relationship is over, you’ll still be working together as a team to do what is best for your kids, instead of trying to do everything independently.

 Although It can be tough over time you and your kids will see the advantages of building a strong co-parenting relationship!
 Depending on your relationship history, it can be a struggle at first, but setting healthy co-parenting boundaries will be key in co-parenting.